 I am currently working on two books.
 My first book, Amulet Tales, reconstructs the role that wise women, especially Upper Egyptian and African female healers, played in the global development of anthropological expertise and the robust spiritual economy of healing in late Ottoman and British colonial Egypt.
 The project combines Middle East history’s rich foundation of gender/women’s and social history, with insights from science and technology studies, critical race and post-colonial studies, and budding scholarship on the Islamicate occult sciences to consider how racialized constructions of these “superstitious women”—along with the socio-medical, spiritual, and economic worlds they inhabited—shaped the making of modern Egypt.
 Utilizing a material archive of wise women’s amulets and talismans, Amulet Tales recasts histories of magic, medicine, markets, and museums through the ideas and practices of wise women to argue that the development of anthropological thought in Egypt and abroad hinged on the study of “superstitious” healing practices or “old wives medicine” (tibb al-rukka) attributed to Upper Egyptian and formerly enslaved African healing practitioners.

 My second book project, Living Fossils, interrogates how Egyptian and European agricultural scientists, physicians, and entomologists theorized the body of the Egyptian fellah as an entity that metaphorically and materially straddled the boundaries between “environment” and “technology” in Egypt during the nineteenth and early twentieth century.
-Mythologized as ancient technologies born from the mud of the Nile itself, the laboring bodies of the Egyptian peasantry were central to the making of modern Egypt.
-The project draws from critical race theory and histories of environment and technology to explore how the racialized bodies and bodily labor of the Egyptian peasantry subsidized the development of the global disciplines of medicine, anthropology, archaeology, entomology, botany, and the agricultural sciences.
+Mythologized as ancient technologies born from the mud of the Nile itself, the laboring bodies of rural Egyptians were central to the making of modern Egypt.
+The project draws from critical race theory and histories of environment and technology to explore how the racialized bodies and bodily labor of the Egyptian fellahin subsidized the global development of the natural, physical, and social sciences.
 It demonstrates how and why the violent extraction of their labor took place when they were alive—in the field, factory, and in the birthing clinic—and continued after death on the dissection table.

 Articles